-- In a medium bowl mix together the ricotta cheese, 1 tsp of each salt, pepper, and garlic powder.
-Stir in 1 cup of shredded mozzarella and 1/2 cup of parmesan.
+- In a medium bowl mix together the ricotta cheese, 1 teaspoon of each salt, pepper, and garlic powder.
+Stir in 1 cup of shredded mozzarella and ½ cup of parmesan.

 - Stir the spinach and mushroom mix in the ricotta mixture and set aside while you make the bechamel sauce.

 - Whisk in the flour and cook on medium-low heat for about 2 minutes to cook out the taste of the flour.